RoddickM/College-Projects-Yr-1/ESP2 Code Improvements/README.md

-This is the improvement program for the second ESP I did during March.
+This is the improved program for the second ESP I did during March.